death667b/react-project/README.md

 + (Sat 1:40PM) Nope, started again with a difference tut
 + (Sat 2:20PM) very basic, so far working, long way togo
 + (Sat 2:25PM) F'ed the commit again..
 How ??
++ (Sat 3:05PM) Very basic react and node working
+    + Noted that bundle.js and bundle.js.map is being uploaded
+      I need to look into this.